 So think about how your relationship with food came about.
 How and what did your parents feed you?
 Were they controlling or permissive or something in between?
 Did they make you clean your plate?
-Did they make eating vegetables seem like punishment and eating sweets the best reward?
+Did they make eating vegetables seem like a punishment and eating sweets the best reward?
 Did they overly restrict sweets or fatty foods?
-And if you were overweight, did they try to encourage to diet and eat less?
+And if you were bigger than average, did they try to encourage you to diet and eat less?

 These questions are important because the answers give you insight into what has shaped your relationship with food.
 Even though you’re leading your children down a different path, if you continue to struggle with food or weight, they will catch on.